 What Are Some Misconceptions About The Whole DUI Process?

 The first of the two biggest misconceptions is that people think they would be able to sweet talk their way out of it, which is often not the case in our contemporary culture.

 The second big misconception is that people do not understand there would actually be two cases against them.
 There would be a criminal case for the drunk driving, and there would also be a civil case involving the respective motor vehicle administrations regarding their driver’s license.
 While these two cases might have an impact on each other at times, they would still be two separate and distinct cases and they would result in two separate hearings, pleadings, and other proceedings.

 What Happens In The Case Where Someone Falls Below .08?

 In Maryland it is somewhat strange, because .07 to .08 would create the presumption of driving while impaired.
 It is a very narrow window but it would be the lesser of the two drunk-driving cases in Maryland.
 0.08 and above would be a driving while under the influence charge, which would be the more serious drunk-driving charge and it would carry with it stiffer penalties.

 People often misunderstand how this works.
 Taking the test and failing it creates a presumption and shifts the burden of proof from the state to the defendant to prove they were not impaired.
 This would still be met in certain instances to show in front of certain judges or juries at times, that even though the person scored high on the test, they were in fact really not impaired.
 It would be an even playing field if someone blew less than that, because if they blew very low, then the burden of proof would shift back onto the state.

 For more information on Factors That Could Damage A DUI Case, a free initial consultation is your next best step.
-Get the information and legal answers you’re seeking by calling (301) 892-6007 today.
+Get the information and legal answers you are seeking talk Arnold F. Phillips by calling today.